Strom Thurmond: Early life and education (1902–1933)

 Thurmond attended Clemson Agricultural College of South Carolina (now Clemson University), where he studied horticulture.
-At Clemson, he served as the president of Calhoun Literary Society, where he debated and learned parliamentary procedure.
+At Clemson, he served as the president of the Calhoun Literary Society, where he debated and learned parliamentary procedure.
 He was deeply influenced by his English professor—David Wistar Daniel, namesake of D. W. Daniel High School.
 Thurmond graduated from Clemson in 1923 with a Bachelor of Science degree.

 After his graduation, Thurmond worked as a farmer, teacher, and athletic coach.

-In 1925, Thurmond had an affair with Carrie Butler, his family's teenage African-American housekeeper.
-In 2003, the Thurmond family confirmed that Thurmond fathered a mixed-race daughter named Essie Mae Washington with Butler.
+In 1925, Thurmond fathered a child born to Carrie Butler, an African-American teenager who worked as his family's housekeeper.
+In 2003, the Thurmond family confirmed that Thurmond fathered a mixed-race daughter named Essie Mae with Butler.
+While her paternity was long hidden, he helped support her and paid for her college education.

-In 1929, he was appointed as Edgefield County's superintendent of education.
+In 1929, Thurmond was appointed as Edgefield County's superintendent of education.
 While serving as superintendent of education, he began studying to become a lawyer by reading law under his father's guidance.